puppetlabs/puppetlabs-sslcertificate/README.md

     }
 ```

-  To install a certifcate in an alterntative direcotory:
+  To install a certificate in an alternative directory:

 ```puppet
     sslcertificate { "Install-Intermediate-Certificate" :